Skip to main content

 • PET scans are used to see if prostate cancer is spreading to other parts of the body.

 When cells in the prostate grow out of control, prostate cancer develops.
-Prostate cancer is a leading cause of cancer in the United States.
-Healthcare providers have many tools to evaluate prostate cancer.
+Prostate cancer is a leading cause of cancer in the U.S. Healthcare professionals have many tools to evaluate prostate cancer.
 One tool is the PET scan.
-If you need a PET scan, here’s everything you need to know about how PET scans work and what you need to do to prepare for yours.

 What is a PET scan?

-A positron emission tomography study, or PET scan, is a type of imaging study.
+A positron emission tomography study — or PET scan — is a type of imaging study.
 During a PET scan, you take a small amount of radioactive material, called a “tracer.”
 The tracer is very safe because only a tiny amount is used.

 When do you need a PET scan for prostate cancer?